 5.2 Parameter Tuning Results

-As described in section 3.5, the parameters are chosen via a tuning process that computes a combined score for all pairs of candidate parameters λ and γ, and then subsequently tunes for .
+[This whole section should go in the supplement with just a sentence saying that the algorithm is insensitive to parameter selection] As described in section 3.5, the parameters are chosen via a tuning process on the training data that computes a combined score for all pairs of candidate parameters λ and γ, and then subsequently tunes for .
 A sample of these scores for the novel mouse setting is depicted in figure 5.
 In general, the scores from several different combinations of parameters were quite similar, indicating possible fluctuation in parameter choice dependent upon the randomization in the creation of the synthetic novel tuning set.
+[Nice to compare this approach with a simultaneous tuning of all parameters]

 Figure 5.
 Parameter tuning scores